 Lasers are used extensively is many medical procedures -- facelifts are no exception.
 There are many types and applications of lasers in dermatologic and plastic surgery procedures.
 Intense pulsed laser treatments, with or without radio frequency energy, is an excellent way to deal with varicose veins, redness, or sun-damaged areas.
 The results depend partly on the healing response of the patient, and thus can be very individual.
 Multiple treatments are often needed to achieve the desired results.

-For lots more information on facelifts and related topics, check out the links on the next page.
+For lots more information on facelifts and related topics, check out the links below.

 Related HowStuffWorks Articles